 Born and raised in Sault Ste.
 Marie, Ontario, Angela has been working in the food industry for over 15 years.
 With all of her experience, serving and managing restaurants, bars and food establishments, she always wanted to own her own place.
 She knew what worked and what didn’t, and listened carefully to her customers.
 She describes herself as a foodie and knows there are many in the area who do as well.

-So after applying her industry experience and knowledge and seeing a gap in the breakfast/brunch restaurant offerings in Sault Ste.
+After applying her industry experience and knowledge and seeing a gap in the breakfast/brunch restaurant offerings in Sault Ste.
 Marie, Angela seized the opportunity to open The Breakfast Pig – Badass Eatery in 2015.
 When asked about the name, she said that while walking her dog one day, she noticed her neighbour was keeping a pig in the backyard.
-Soon it was a routine for her and he dog to visit the pig.
+Soon it was a routine for her and her dog to visit the pig.
 The pig’s name was Breakfast.
 That’s where the inspiration came from.
-She wanted to serve mind-blowing and creative food, hence The Badass Eatery tagline.
+She wanted to serve mind-blowing and creative food, hence the Badass Eatery tagline.
 Now, regular customers know the restaurant as The Pig.
 Tourists and newcomers, are intrigued by the unique name.

 She believes there is a food revolution underway, and as part of this movement people know that whole food made from scratch can also be delicious and the spin-off is that one can “Eat in Good Conscience.”